#bitwise is a computing-focused reading lounge that

 allocating timeboxes for focussed, distraction-free engagement.

-The channel bot named t0
+The channel bot named t0 assists you in starting,

 announcing, tracking, and listing these timeboxes.